 Emma-Lee, hi!
 Tell us what you do at Printed.com…

 I’m the Content Manager, and that means that I head up everything words here at Printed.com.
-From our online advertising to the copy you read on the website, it’s my job to make sure that everything’s on-brand and correct.
+From our online advertising to our social media to the copy you read on the website, it’s my job to make sure that everything’s on-brand and correct.